 We’re always trying to get by with what we’ve got.
 OMS and WMS tech investments are mistakenly seen as a last resort.
-Often, the urge to sweat assets can delay deploying the right solutions.
+Often, the urge to sweat assets can delay deploying the right warehouse managing system.

-When we think of warehouse software, we naturally think about a WMS system.
+When we think of warehouse software, we naturally think about a WMS.
 Some situations with little to no inventory management and maintenance considerations may lend themselves to running a standalone order management system.

 The trap appears when we try to extend OMS or WMS platforms beyond their purpose.
 Just as we would caution those trying to retrofit their ERP into a WMS, the same applies to extending an OMS or WMS beyond its design purpose.